MichaelTMiyoshi/DesignWithMiyoshi/Problems/GoalSheet05.md

 **Exhaust**

-Note: The exhaust is too short in the video.
-The drawing is correct.
-The exhaust was edited in a later video.
+Note: The exhaust drawing is correct, but the exhaust is too short in the video.
+It is edited in a later video.

 Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi02Exhaust.pdf">Semi Exhaust</a>.
 Watch the [video](https://www.youtube.com/watch?v=kMRFspiySoU&list=PLJEm9rFVJ11DK6kCdsiycQVJ16rh2zwVT&index=41) where I create the part and drawing.

 **Base**

-Note: The video does not show all the holes being made.
-There are more that were added at later stages in development  The drawing is up to date, but the video only shows the preliminary holes.
-The other holes are added in later videos.
+Note: The drawing is up to date, but the video only shows the preliminary holes being made.
+The holes that were added at later stages in development shown in later videos.

 Use SolidWorks to create the model and then the drawing for <a href="https://github.com/MichaelTMiyoshi/DesignWithMiyoshi/blob/master/images/Semi03Base.pdf">Semi Base</a>.
 Watch the [video](https://www.youtube.com/watch?v=Od5DDmbjdII&list=PLJEm9rFVJ11DK6kCdsiycQVJ16rh2zwVT&index=42) where I create the part and drawing.